-Taxi drivers obviously drive for a living and according to the health and safety executive, more than half of all road traffic accidents could involve somebody who is driving for work, putting taxi drivers at high risk of being involved in an accident.
+Taxi drivers obviously drive for a living.
+According to the Health and Safety Executive, more than half of all road traffic accidents could involve somebody who is driving for work, putting taxi drivers at high risk of being involved in an accident.
 Looking at these statistics, there is no wonder that taxi drivers commonly become involved in accidents.

 Once we have clear answers to these questions we can begin to advise you on some realistic expectations for your claim.

-2011 changed the way that some taxi services work in the UK.
-Uber was introduced which offers a business model based on the needs of the consumer.
-Several copycat operators have also appeared since then.
-The tricky question for Uber passengers is how do you make Uber accident claim?
-The answer is not straightforward.
-Uber and the other ride-sharing services do not consider themselves to be a taxi firm.
-They describe themselves as a tech organisation that brings drivers and passengers together.
-Uber drivers are private contractors.
-Uber drivers are required to have a minimum level of insurance but checks are not made on the maintenance of Uber vehicles and the conduct of Uber drivers is not considered to be the responsibility of the organisation.
+The tricky question for private hire taxi passengers is how to make taxi accident claims.
+The answer is not straightforward, as these services often do not consider themselves to be taxi firms.
+They describe themselves as tech organisations that brings drivers and passengers together.
+Their drivers are private contractors, required to have a minimum level of insurance.
+However, typically, checks are not made on the maintenance of vehicles and the conduct of drivers is not considered to be the responsibility of organisations.

 If you are involved in an accident in a taxi and are injured as a result, the crucial thing is to work out who is to blame.
-This is not always straightforward.
+Deciding liability in taxi accident claims is not always straightforward.
 However, there are some circumstances where it is clear that the driver of the taxi or minicab is at fault.
 Reasons for an accident caused by the driver include:

 - Loss of concentration whilst driving,